T H E G R E E N L A K E P A D D L E R

 for steamed wooden ribs.
 This material (PVC) is unbreakable, tough

-and supple, but you need stiff thumbs to ''over" bend it and make
+and supple, but you need stiff thumbs to ''over" bend it to make

 it stay in the desired shape, as it wants to spring back.
 A heat

-gun can be of some help in making very sharp bends.
+gun can be of good help in making very sharp bends.

 10 mm diameter, wall thickness 3+ mm.
 This material is available in a range